hashicorp/vault/website/source/guides/identity/index.html.md

   key concepts in configuring your Vault application.
 ---

-# Vault Configuration
+# Identity and Access Management

-This guide walks you through Vault configuration topics.
+This guide walks you through Identity and Access Management topics.

 - [Policies](/guides/identity/policies.html) are used to instrument
 Role-Based Access Control (RBAC) by specifying access privileges.
 Authoring of